Kirk Cousins: 2020

-In Week 10 against the Bears on Monday Night Football, Cousins threw for 292 yards, two touchdowns, and an interception in the 19–13 road victory.
-This was Cousins' first ever Monday Night Football win after previously going 0–9 in his career.
-During Week 11 against the Cowboys, Cousins threw for 318 yards and three touchdowns during the 31–28 loss.
-In the next game against the Carolina Panthers, he threw for 307 yards and three touchdowns in the narrow 28–27 comeback victory.
-This was Cousins' fourth straight game with a passer rating over 100.
-He was named the NFC Offensive Player of the Week for his performance.
+Following a Week 7 bye, the Vikings went on the road to face the Packers.
+Cousins finished the 28–22 victory completing 11-of-14 passes for 160 yards and a touchdown.
+In the next game against the Lions, he threw for 220 yards and three touchdowns on only 13 completions during the 34–20 victory.
+The following week against the Bears on Monday Night Football, Cousins recorded 292 passing yards, two touchdowns, and an interception in the 19–13 road victory, marking his first ever Monday Night Football win after previously going 0–9.

+During Week 11 against the Cowboys, Cousins completed 22-of-30 passes for 318 yards and three touchdowns in the 31–28 loss.
+In the next game against the Panthers, he completed 34-of-45 passes for 307 yards and three touchdowns during the narrow 28–27 comeback victory, marking his fourth straight game with a passer rating over 100.
+Cousins was named the NFC Offensive Player of the Week for his performance against the Panthers.
 The following week against the Jaguars, Cousins threw for 305 yards, three touchdowns, and an interception in the 27–24 overtime victory.

-Three weeks later against the Saints on Christmas Day, he threw for 291 yards and three touchdowns during the 33–52 road loss, eliminating the Vikings from postseason contention.
-In the regular-season finale against the Lions, Cousins threw for 405 yards and three touchdowns and rushed for another during the 37–35 road victory.
-He was named the NFC Offensive Player of the Week for his performance.
+During a Week 14 26–14 road loss to the Buccaneers, Cousins had 225 passing yards and a touchdown.
+In the next game against the Bears, he threw for 271 yards, two touchdowns, and an interception during the 33–27 loss.
+The following week against the Saints on Christmas Day, he recorded 291 passing yards and three touchdowns in the 52–33 road loss, eliminating the Vikings from postseason contention.
+During the regular-season finale against the Lions, Cousins completed 28-of-40 passes for 405 yards and three touchdowns while also rushing for a touchdown in the narrow 37–35 road victory.
+He was named the NFC Offensive Player of the Week for his performance against the Lions.

-Cousins finished the season with 4,265 passing yards, 35 touchdowns, and 13 interceptions to go along with 156 rushing yards and a touchdown.
+Cousins finished the season with 4,265 passing yards, 35 touchdowns, and 13 interceptions to go along with 32 carries for 156 yards and a touchdown in 16 games and starts.